 There is no fish in the sea more feared — or more fascinating — than the great white shark.
-In 1971, Peter Gimbel’s movie, Blue Water, White Death, focused public attention on thisupload_0000xj large animal.
+In 1971, Peter Gimbel’s movie, Blue Water, White Death, focused public attention on this large animal.
 In 1974, Peter Benchley’s book, Jaws, and the movie of the same name released in 1975 caused general hysteria.
 People stayed out of the ocean.
 A photo of a great white that ran on the cover of Skin Diver magazine in July of the following year was said to have caused a downturn in the scuba diving industry.

 Has the fear abated?
 Some of it.
 Though nearly 41 years have passed, these big fish continue to be the objects of considerable intrigue and trepidation and most people would not wish to find themselves eye to eye with one.